pikvm/pikvm/docs/faq.md

     100-200ms is very, very fast for this.
 But we are working to speed things up even more.

 ??? question "Does PiKVM support sound?"
     At this time sound is not supported on any platform however, once sound is implimented, it will only be available for PiKVM v3 HAT.
 Due to a hardware bug in HDMI-CSI bridges, sound may or may not work.

+??? question "Can I power the Pi via POE?"
+    Yes!
+But you will still need to ensure you isolate the 5v connection between the Raspberry Pi and host PC to prevent backpower issues that can cause instability or damage to either the host PC or the Pi.
+Power/Data cable + usb power blocker would work.
+Please see Variant #1 in the main getting started page for details.

+??? question "Do I need a power splitter?
+Why do I need one?"
+    Yes for RPi4 - Please see the main readme for splitter types listed under V2 Hardware Yes for 0w/02w, if using dedicated power you still need to split the power from the data towards the target.
+If using the target for power, this is not needed.
+    This is not needed if you have a v3 hat.

 ??? question "Can I use PiKVM with non-Raspberry boards (Orange, Nano, etc)?"
     Yes, but you will have to prepare the operating system yourself.
 As for the PiKVM software, you will need to replace some config files (such as UDEV rules).
 If you are a developer or an experienced system administrator, you will not have any problems with this.
 In addition, we are open to patches.
 If you need help with this, please contact us via [Discord](https://discord.gg/bpmXfz5).

 ??? question "Is PiKVM OS its own custom distro?"
     No. PiKVM OS is an [Arch Linux ARM](https://archlinuxarm.org) with our own repository for KVM-related packages.
 We distribute OS images (that is, our Arch Linux ARM build) to simplify installation, since PiKVM requires some tuning of the OS and special partitioning of the memory card.